sammcj/the_best_of/README.md

 # The Best Of - 2014 Edition

-*At the end of every year I do a bit of summary of the best applications, hardware & websites I've enjoyed & depended on throughout the year (and often for some time before).*
+*At the end of every year I note down a summary of the best applications, hardware & websites I've enjoyed & depended on throughout the year (and often for some time before).*

 # Software / General Use: